OpenCDSS/cdss-app-tstool-test/test/regression/commands/general/FillRegression/00-readme.txt

 TSTool is tested in the normal fashion by running a TSTool command file to generate files in "Results" and compare with files in "ExpectedResults".
-The following command files run the tests:
+The command files in this folder all run tests, each described in the file itself.

-Month data, one equation - xxxxx

-Month data, monthly equations - xxxxx